Jayanth2209/Mini-Task-1/README.md

 # Project 7 - Easy Soil Moisture Sensor Arduino 7 Segment Display :
 Purpose - Testing moisture content in a soil
 Based on - Arduino
 This is a fairly easy project to make.
 It's used to check the moisture content of the soil and display it on a 7-segment display using an Arduino Uno and a Soil Moisture sensor.
 Suitable wiring is done.
 To check the moisture content, the sensor is dipped into the soil and the display on the 7-segment display shows the moisture content in the soil.

+# Project 8 - Continuously Rotating Solar Motor :
+Purpose - A continuously rotating solar powered sphere
+Topic - Electronics
+This project uses A solar panel, a super capacitor, Hall sensor, Comparator, IC:XC 6206 LDO (driver IC) and Neodymium magnets.
+The solar panel charges the super capacitor via a low-dropout regulator.
+The Hall sensor detects the rotor magnet.
+The pulse passes through the pulse shaper, comparator and the driver IC and activates the pulse coil.
+Magnetic bearings are used to reduce the friction of the rotor shaft.
+Rotor is made from a styrofoam globe and has magnets placed around the middle.
+This is an efficient pulse motor driven by small and stable nanopower circuit.

+# Project 9 - Use a Stepper Motor as a Rotary Encoder :
+Purpose - Making a Rotary Encoder
+Topic - Electronics
+A rotary encoder is a device that converts the angular position of a shaft to an analog or digital output used in automated machinery, position control, etc. This project uses a stepper motor (which generates electric pulses when rotated), but since it cannot generate enough voltage when rotated slowly, an amplifying circuit is required.
+So the stepper motor is suitably connected to the Arduino through the amplifier and the code is uploaded.
+This circuit can now be used to control the brightness of LED connected to pin 'D13'by adjusting the duty cycle on the output pin with the rotary encoder.

 # Project 14 - Raspberry Pi based Weather Station:
 Purpose - To get the weather information